SemanticSoftwareLab/Supplements-LDK2017/README.md

 # Supplementary Materials for our ICSC 2017 Submission
-This repository contains the supplementary material used to reproduce the experiments submitted to the [11th International Conference on Semantic Computing (IEEE ICSC 2017)](http://icsc.eecs.uci.edu/2017/).
+This repository contains the supplementary materials used to reproduce the experiments submitted to the [11th International Conference on Semantic Computing (IEEE ICSC 2017)](http://icsc.eecs.uci.edu/2017/).